Imding1211/RAG_LLM/README.md

    What hardware setup was used for training this models?
    ```

-* If the following message appears, it means the program is running successfully.
+* When the following message appears, it means the program is running successfully.
    ```
    1 machine with 8 NVIDIA P100 GPUs.
    ```